 Now, we never want to do anything for free for anybody.
 We want the credit before we even do anything.

 Isn’t the basic nature of life to live together and help each other?
-Are we moving towards an extremely selfish and self-centered society?
+Are we moving towards an incredibly selfish and self-centered society?

 Lesson 16 — Let us not make credit the reason to help.
 Because then if credit leaves, humanity follows.

-13. He performed his activities as if he had eight arms like an octopus but he still took upon his duty as a soldier while the war lasted.
+13. Benjamin performed his activities as if he had eight arms like an octopus but he still took upon his duty as a soldier while the war lasted.

 Lesson 17 — No one is above or below any duty which might fall upon him or his environment.